shanelnumber5/341-web-design/_docs/topic-11/03-border/02-page.md

 <div class="divider-heading"></div>

-Like margin and padding (which you'll learn about soon), borders help define the amount of space a box or element takes up, as well as its relationship to other boxes.
+Like margin and padding (which you'll learn about in more detail soon), borders help define the amount of space a box or element takes up, as well as its relationship to other boxes.

 _Unlike_ margin and padding, however, the border portion of the box can be separately colored, and has multiple style options.
 Border is more of a visual styling tool, than a space management tool.

-There are three properties that make up a border:
+Again, there are three properties that make up a border:
 - Width
 - Style
 - Color